Time for Kane, Toews to Unite on Blackhawks Top Line

 At first glance, advanced statistics on the topic from last season don’t appear to tell a great story.
 At 5-on-5, Toews posted a scoring-chances-for percentage of 56.74 playing without Kane, with the Blackhawks generating 111 more chances than their opponents when Toews was on the ice and Kane was on the bench.
 With Toews and Kane on together, that number dropped to 52.09, with only 11 more chances that the other team (the caveat being that it was a very small sample size, as the duo took the ice together at 5-on-5 for only 235 minutes and 15 seconds last season).

-A closer look, however, reveals a much more promising trend: Kane and Toews produced a high-danger-chances-for percentage of 58.04, with 65 HDCF generated for the Blackhawks to 47 for their opponents.
+A closer look, however, reveals a much more encouraging trend: Kane and Toews produced a high-danger-chances-for percentage of 58.04, with 65 HDCF generated for the Blackhawks to 47 for their opponents.
 That means that the two franchise players were often a handful for opposing defenses when playing together, creating considerably more high-percentage scoring opportunities that the other team when on the same line at 5 on 5.

 The initial thought in this experiment would be to create a Toews-Kane-Saad unit, which Quenneville tried at times last season.
 Though Kane finally struggled without a consistent linemate in Panarin last season, he’s always been the one more adaptable to rotating linemates, and perhaps Toews and Saad finally do regain their chemistry after the rough first reunion season.
 Saad, in theory, would also complement the more skilled Toews and Kane with his work in the corners and in front of the net, allowing the two stars to freewheel more offensively.

-A look at a potential Saad-Toews-Kane line again represents a small sample size, but it shows some promise: a 52.63 SCF percentage over 170:42 at 5 on 5, with 10 more chances generated than opponents did.
+A look at a potential Saad-Toews-Kane line again represents a small sample size, but it exhibits some promise: a 52.63 SCF percentage over 170:42 at 5 on 5, with 10 more chances generated than opponents did.
 The HDCF number of 53.57 is similarly intriguing, with the trio earning six more high-percentage chances than opponents did at 5-on-5.

 What also has to be factored in, at least in part, is the need for Kane, Toews and Saad (or another linemate) to develop chemistry.
 Toews and Kane played together consistently early in their careers that began in 2007-08, but not much since during their 11 years in the NHL.
 Therefore, some patience would likely be required to see if the duo can again thrive together over the long haul, and who the best third member of such a line might turn out to be.